dimasma0305/Web-Crawling-Image-Detection-and-Classification/README.md

 # Web Crawling Image Detection and Classification

 A web crawling program that fetches image sources using Playwright.
 This tool is designed for dynamic websites where the DOM is rendered with JavaScript.
-It can extract images rendered via CSS and then process them using CNN for image classification and RCNN for object detection.
+It can extract images rendered via CSS or dynamic image element and then process them using CNN for image classification and RCNN for object detection.

 ## Installation